 **Additional coursework requirements will be detailed in the memo of understanding for the internship.

-Employer / Employee Option – Interns are hired as employees of the business and the CIPCO program reimburses the company for half of the gross wages paid based upon these business requirements.
+Employer / Employee Option – Interns are hired as employees of the business and the CIPCO program reimburses the company for half of the net wages paid based upon these business requirements.

 Office cannot be an in-home location